iOS102-CodePath-Spr24/iOS102-FinalProject/README.md

 - [ ] User can view information about songs, such as the artist and album details
 - [ ] User can save songs to a playlist
 - [ ] User can search for songs
-- [ ] Screens are designed to match screens in real Spotify app as closely as possible
+- [x] Screens are designed to match screens in real Spotify app as closely as possible (in progress)

 **Optional Nice-to-have Stories**